How to Dry Clean Clothing at Home

 Home water heaters are often set to 120 degrees, but the temperature may drop before the water reaches the washing machine.
 "That is simply not hot enough to break down oil-based stains in your laundry," Boorstein says.
 Steam washers can push temperatures as high as 148 degrees, helping to eliminate notoriously tough stains, such as grass and grease; they then cool the clothes to prevent them from shrinking.

 Blasts of steam injected during drying can make stale clothes smell as good as clean ones-a top reason consumers bring a garment to the dry cleaner, Boorstein says.
 Odor molecules break down in seconds at 114 degrees.
 Before steaming an item, take a moment to inspect for hidden stains and address them.
 Keep in mind that steaming clothes without laundering them first will increase the likelihood of setting stains.

 These powerful appliances can relax deep-set creases as well as those in fabrics too delicate for ironing.
 As many as a third of women's garments taken to a dry cleaner simply need to be steamed, Boorstein says, especially items wrinkled after minimal wear.
 Handheld versions are invaluable for travel, letting you steam clothing upon arrival.
 But take care when using the appliance, because the steam can burn you.
 Boorstein suggests slipping a small sock over the nozzle to absorb stray hot droplets.

 How Do You Keep Your Clothes Clean?

 An ounce of prevention could be worth a pound of dry-cleaning receipts.
-Incorporate these clothing-care practices into your routine and you'll not only cut down on dry cleaning, you'll also keep your clothes around longer.
+Incorporate these clothing-care practices into your routine and you'll not only cut down on dry cleaning, but you'll also keep your clothes around longer.

 Keep Toiletries Away